2026 BC Winter Games – Sports, Technical Packages, and Rules

 Curl BC Provincial Advisor is expected to submit final roster registration to BC Games Society by January 19, 2026. |

-All athletes, coaches and adult supervisors are required to stay in BC Games accommodation and travel on BC Games transportation services.
-All participants under 19 years must be properly supervised by the head coach and assistant coach(es) or adult supervisor(s). | 19/01/2026 | 5 | All athletes must be members affiliated with Curl BC.
+19/01/2026 | 5 | All athletes must be members affiliated with Curl BC.
 All competitors can only qualify for the zone in which they permanently reside, not where they are registered with a club.
 Athletes who qualified for a U18 and/or a U21 Curling Provincial Championship, in a previous season, and reach the podium are ineligible to attend the BC Winter Games.
 Age eligible athletes beyond this 2026 BC Winter Games cycle will be eligible to play in only one BC Winter Games for curling.
 Underage athletes approved to play in the 2026 BC Winter Games will be exempt of this new rule and will still be eligible for the 2028 BC Winter Games. |

 Tournament draw to be determined by the BC Winter Games Curling Committee.
 Games will be 6 or 8 ends depending on the tournament draw.
 Athletes will be entered into the Single Skills Competition for BC Games Medals.
 Individuals should also review Curl BC rules and resources for more information. | April 2, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsidize a portion of Games operating expenses such as participant travel, accommodations and meals.
 Curl BC charges athletes a supplementary fee of $55 to cover Zone apparel.
-The total athlete fee to compete in Curling at the 2026 BC Winter Games is $230.00 and is collected by Curl BC. |
+The total athlete fee to compete in Curling at the 2026 BC Winter Games is $230.00 and is collected by Curl BC.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 16 | 40 | 5 | 61 | ||